lab1092/blender-manual_ja/manual/modeling/objects/groups_and_parenting.rst

 To use Armature Deform Parenting you must first select all the Child Objects that will be influenced by the Armature and then lastly select the Armature Object itself.
-Once all the Child Objects and the Armature Object are selected press :kbd:`CTRL-P` and select Armature Deform in the Set Parent To popup dialog.
+Once all the Child Objects and the Armature Object are selected press :kbd:`Ctrl-P` and select Armature Deform in the Set Parent To popup dialog.
 See figure 6.